LSC-CyFair Government Department

 Office: CASA 325-L

-My name is Heidi Jo Green and I am a Professor of Political Science with a specialty on the United States Supreme Court and judicial politics.
-I have been teaching at Lone Star College-CyFair since the fall of 2006.
-Previously, I taught criminal justice at Wayne State College in Wayne, Nebraska.
-I have a Bachelor of Science degree in Comprehensive Criminal Justice from the University of Nebraska-Kearney (1995), a Master of Liberal Arts degree in Government from Harvard University (Division of Continuing Education) (1998), and a secondary Graduate Certificate in Women in Politics and Public Policy from the University of Massachusetts-Boston (2000), and a Ph.D. in human services from Walden University (2015).
+I am a Professor of Political Science with a focus on the United States Supreme Court and judicial politics.
+I have been teaching full-time at Lone Star College-CyFair since the fall of 2006.
+Previously, I was an interim instructor and taught criminal justice at Wayne State College in Wayne, Nebraska with an emphasis on community-based corrections.
+I have a Bachelor of Science degree in Comprehensive Criminal Justice from the University of Nebraska-Kearney (1995), a Master of Liberal Arts degree in Government from Harvard University Division of Continuing Education (Extension School) (1998), a Graduate Certificate in Women in Politics and Public Policy from the University of Massachusetts-Boston (2000), and a Ph.D. in human services from Walden University (2015).

-Prior to teaching at the college level, I worked as a caseworker for the State of Iowa in child welfare.
-From 2000 – 2001, I worked for the McCormack Institute of Public Affairs at the University of Massachusetts-Boston serving as a survey analyst in the Presidential Election of 2000 between George W. Bush and Al Gore.
-During this time, I also worked with the Commission on Presidential Debates helping orchestrate the first Presidential debate of 2000 between Bush and Gore at the University of Massachusetts-Boston.
-I have published an article titled, "Was the Roe v.
-Wade Decision the Correct One?" in History in Dispute (1999), and Illinois v.
-Gates (2005).
+Prior to teaching at the college level, I worked as a caseworker at the Crittenton Center in child welfare in Iowa.
+From 2000 Ė 2001, I worked for the McCormack Institute of Public Affairs at the University of Massachusetts-Boston serving as a research assistant and survey analyst in the Presidential Election of 2000 between George W. Bush and Al Gore.
+I have also published an article titled, "Was the Roe v.
+Wade Decision the Correct One?" in History in Dispute (1999).
 I am married and have two sons.
-Personally, I love to read, watch Downton Abbey and Victoria on PBS, as well as travel.
+Personally, I love to read, watch Downton Abbey on PBS, and go to the Houston Symphony and Houston Grand Opera.

 Milosz Kucharski, Ph.D.